connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 <div markdown="1">
 {{ lazy_link_img("/images/PXL_20220917_145233837-inis-mor.jpg") }}
-enclosed "beehive" huts were made by stacking rocks without mortar again, and also date 500-800 AD I think.
+enclosed "beehive" huts were made by stacking rocks without mortar again, and also date from 500-800 AD I think.
 This view is east inland from the south of the peninsula.
 {{ lazy_link_img("/images/PXL_20220917_170602492-lichen-closeup.jpg") }}
 pretty lichen on a rock